pcmihnea/HA_WMR500/README.md

 # How?
 Since reverse-engineering software may pose a infringement on copyrights, it is full responsibility of the user whether to reproduce the results or not.

-In the following steps, the main unit will be referenced as `WMR500` or `device`.
+In the following steps, the main unit will be referenced as `WMR500`, or just `device`.

 ## 1. Define the cloud services replacements
 Since the integration relies on non-standard libraries, a [Home Assistant Docker installation](https://www.home-assistant.io/installation/linux#install-home-assistant-container) is assumed to be already working.